We stand with Ukraine to help keep people safe. Join us

 But given that it’s free and basic software, is it enough on its own?
 How reliable is Microsoft Defender?
 Can you trust it to protect your computer from being monitored by bad actors?
 Can it truly keep your data private?
 You should ask yourself these questions no matter which anti-spying tool you use.

 Windows Defender is a fairly good solution as far as basics go.
 However, you need a more comprehensive tool.
 We’re not telling you to delete Windows Defender, but you should be aware of the risks of depending on it alone to protect your personal information.
 Fortunately, Windows allows you to use another antivirus or cybersecurity solution concurrently to make up for the tools it lacks.
-Clario does a thorough job of protecting your data.
-It’s the trusted and reliable anti-spying tool you need to fully protect your personal information 24/7.
+Clario Anti Spy does a good job of protecting your data.
+It’s the trusted and reliable anti-spy tool you need to fully protect your personal information 24/7.